Yuying-Jin/notes/note/NOSE_on_Ubuntu.md

 ### Module NOT Found Error

 Run `nosetests <file_name.py>` in project directory, we might get module not found error as shown in the image below.
+We need to install all modules not found with `Run pip install <module_name>`.

 ![](nose/module.JPG)

-We need to install all modules not found with `Run pip install <module_name>`